cityjson/cjdb/cj2pgsql/README.md

 1. Complex attributes

 No action is taken.
 These attributes end up in the `attributes` JSONB column.
-Querying by complex attributes values is not supported in the `cjdb_api` as of v0.0.7a.

 2. Additional root properties